Kindergarten to Careers

 - Changing our business practices by expanding early-in-career opportunities for the next generation of scientists and STEM professionals at Genentech.
 In 2021, we attracted one of our most diverse intern classes to date, and in 2020 we partnered with the FDA to launch our Howard University Regulatory Policy Program, a two-year fellowship for graduate students at Genentech.

 - Building connections with future talent and organizations serving diverse communities to expand career access and leveraging our employees as mentors and partners.
 Through Futurelab, our STEM education initiative, we support all K-12 students in the South San Francisco Unified School District (SSFUSD) to help build their skills and capabilities in science and inspire them to pursue careers in STEM fields.
+In 2022, we scaled our impact nationwide with Futurelab+, which offers a free industry- and standards-aligned high school biotechnology curriculum that equips teachers to engage students from a variety of backgrounds, includes lessons that address health equity and inclusivity in clinical research, and helps students understand the wide range of job opportunities available in STEM.

 - Strengthening the education and workforce systems by investing in education experts, academic institutions and nonprofits that serve diverse students and young professionals in need.
 In 2021, we invested $10.5M in barrier-breaking STEM programs, recently committed $5M to SFSU’s Catalyze the Future campaign to provide student access to leading-edge technologies, facilities and curricula, and are deepening our external partnerships through the 2022 Health Equity & Diversity in STEM Innovation Fund.